brandonchinn178/mergit/README.md

                 - job2
     ```

-1. Have an admin add the repository to the GitHub app: https://github.com/apps/mergit-app
+1. Have an admin add the repository to the GitHub app

 1. Create a Pull Request